-At Fremantlemedia UK we want to work with talented people across all areas of our business.
-Our website is www.fremantlemediauk.com
+Fremantlemedia UK wants to work with talented people across all areas of business www.fremantlemediauk.com

-FremantlemediaUK has an online database for production CV’s only.
+FremantlemediaUK has an online database for production CV’ only.
 You can upload your CV to https://www.talentbases.com and create an online profile.

-If you click on the careers section of our website www.fremantlemediauk.com you can access a list of our current vacancies for support roles within Fremantlemedia UK and its associate companies.
-We also have office runner positions in our Stephen Street office and runner (driver) positions in our Amersham office and you can apply for these roles via the careers section of the website.
+If you click on the careers section of Freemantlemedia's website you can access a list of the current vacancies for support roles within Fremantlemedia UK and its associate companies.
+The company also has office runner positions in our Stephen Street office and runner (driver) positions in its Amersham office and you can apply for these roles via the careers section of the website.

-At ITV we’re always looking out for new talent, and we have lots of ways to get you started.
+ITV is always looking out for new talent, and has lots of ways to get you started.

-For voluntary placements and short-term paid opportunities for new talent aged 18+, check our ITV Insight Programme.
+For voluntary placements and short-term paid opportunities for new talent aged 18+, check out the ITV Insight Programme.